Role of Faculty Mentors

 Faculty mentors play a central role in the CUNY Baccalaureate.
 They guide students in planning their area(s) of concentration and ensure that these specializations are academically valid, challenging, and appropriate preparation for graduate-level study.
 Sometimes, faculty mentors supervise and evaluate independent study or fieldwork projects and they often advise students about options for graduate study.

 Each student selects and works with a CUNY faculty member who agrees to help design and then supervise their area of concentration.
 The faculty mentor must be a full-time CUNY professor in a discipline related to the student’s area of concentration.
-Adjunct and community college faculty cannot serve as official mentors, although they often continue to work with CUNY Baccalaureate students as secondary mentors.
+Adjunct faculty cannot serve as official mentors, although they often continue to work with CUNY Baccalaureate students as secondary mentors.
 Students planning to complete two areas of concentration must have two faculty mentors or a mentor who has expertise in both fields.

 The basic criteria for designing an AOC follows: